-- We show that GC is usually not triggered when the amount of live data is low, i.e. when the amount of garbage collection work is minimal. - We show that the collector does not always make the best decision when choosing between a nursery and a full-heap collection. - We propose GCH which is a feedback-directed technique based on profile information that provides hints to the collector about when and how to collect.
+- We show that GC is usually not triggered when the amount of live data is low, i.e., when the amount of garbage collection work is minimal. - We show that the collector does not always make the best decision when choosing between a nursery and a full-heap collection. - We propose GCH which is a feedback-directed technique based on profile information that provides hints to the collector about when and how to collect.
 GCH tries to collect at FCPs when the amount of live data is minimal and dynamically chooses between nursery and full-heap collections.
 The end result is significant reductions in GC time and improved overall performance.
-GCH is especially beneficial for applications that exhibit a recurring phase behavior in the amount of live data allocated during program execution.
+GCH is especially beneficial for applications that exhibit a recurring phase behavior in the amount of live data allocated during program execution. - We show that GCH reduces the pause time during garbage collection.